FragsterDev/discordchatbot/README.md

 # Discord Chat Bot
 An interactive chatbot for your Discord Server with the use of the Brainshop AI.
+Using discord.py library.